 Learn to Keep You and Your Loved Ones Safe from Asbestos Dangers.Get Your Free Asbestos Guide

 Smoke from debris piles is made up of carbon dioxide, water vapor, carbon monoxide, fine particulate matter, hydrocarbons and other organic and non-organic substances.
-Smoke can contain toxins, including minute asbestos fibers, particularly when hazardous materials are burned.
-Materials of particular concern related to asbestos are insulation, roof materials, drywall, ceiling tiles, flooring and asphalt.
+Smoke can contain toxic materials, including microscopic asbestos fibers, particularly when hazardous materials are burned.
+Materials of particular concern that contain asbestos include insulation, roofing materials, drywall, ceiling tiles, flooring and shingles.

-To limit exposure to hazardous materials, the Centers for Disease Control recommends individuals remain at least 1,000 feet away from burning debris piles and wear appropriate protective clothing.
-Most protective equipment that firefighters use will eliminate the exposure to the fibers but in the secondary stages of the fire, firefighters may remove the protective gear for greater comfort and not realize that there may be high asbestos levels present.
+To limit exposure to hazardous materials, the Centers for Disease Control and Prevention (CDC) recommends individuals remain at least 1,000 feet away from burning debris piles and wear appropriate protective clothing.
+Most protective equipment that firefighters use will eliminate the exposure to the fibers but in the secondary stages of the fire, firefighters may remove the protective gear for greater comfort and not realize that there may be high levels of asbestos present.

 Fires leave a residue of ashes, half-burned materials and unburned materials that are otherwise destroyed or ruined.
-This debris is almost always removed from a fire site, and sometimes it contains dangerous asbestos.
-Only if a fire site is examined specifically for the existence of asbestos can cleanup workers be assured that none of the mineral is present.
+This debris is almost always removed from a fire site and sometimes it contains dangerous asbestos.
+Only if a fire site is examined specifically for asbestos can cleanup workers be assured that none of the mineral is present.
 Three fires in California — in Malibu, Brawley and Alameda — serve as examples.

 During these types of massive residential cleanups, homeowners and business owners sometimes handle asbestos-containing materials.
 While this work may be performed by homeowners legally, most are not skilled in identifying asbestos-containing materials and are often unaware of proper removal methods.